 The EDMG STA may aggregate in a multi-TID A-MPDU QoS Data frames with multiple TIDs as defined in Table 9-425 (A-MPDU contents in the data enabled immediate response context) or Table 9-426 (A-MPDU contents in the data enabled no immediate response context).

 The number of different TID values for QoS Data frames in the multi-TID A-MPDU shall not exceed the value in the TID Aggregation Limit subfield in the Block Ack Schedule frame the EDMG STA received in the MU PPDU.
-The multi-TID A-MPDU may contain one frame .
+The multi-TID A-MPDU may contain no more than one Management frame except Action no Ack.
 Any number of QoS Null frame with any TID with which the Ack Policy field is set to No Ack may be aggregated in the A-MPDU regardless of the value of the TID Aggregation Limit subfield and the value of the Preferred AC subfield in the Block Ack Schedule frame.

 NOTE—A QoS Null frame with the Ack Policy field set to Normal Ack or Implicit Block Ack Request is not allowed to be sent in an A-MPDU (as defined in Table 9-425 (A-MPDU contents in the data enabled immediate response context), Table 9-426 (A-MPDU contents in the data enabled no immediate response context) and Table 9-428 (A-MPDU contents MPDUs in the control response context)).